How to Get From Legazpi to Manila

 All buses depart from Grand Central Terminal within Legazpi city centre.

-Penafrancia Tours and Bicol Isarog park at Parañaque Integrated Terminal, located 9 km southwest of Makati.
+Penafrancia Tours and Bicol Isarog park at Parañaque Integrated Terminal, about 9 km southwest of Makati.
+Other bus companies have terminals in Cubao, Pasig, and Alabang.

 Bus schedule from Legazpi to Manila